matsuda-slab/YOLO_ZYNQ_MASTER/README.md

 and set PATH to Vivado installed directory.

 ### 2. Synthesize and create IP
-In this directory run `make`
+In this directory run `make`.
 Some minites later, core IPs for YOLO will be created automatically.
-These IPs are in 'ip' directory.
+You will find those IPs in 'ip' directory.

 ### Reference
 * https://github.com/Yu-Zhewen/Tiny_YOLO_v3_ZYNQ